 It’s just such a welcoming, open-armed community.
 I learned so much and I’m still learning.
 Mozilla changed my life, it really has.
 It’s given me opportunities and definitely changed my philosophy of teaching and a lot of stuff like that.

-That’s awesome.
 Do you have another example of how Mozilla had some kind of impact on your life or your work?
-I know you just gave some examples, but I’m also wondering is there something related to the conferences that you’ve been speaking at or any other kind of specific things you can point to that speak to the impact?
+I know you just gave some examples, but I’m also wondering is there something related to the conferences that you’ve been speaking at or other specific things you can point to that speak to the impacts?

 Yeah.
 I can definitely share one that’s student-based and one that’s teacher-based.